-Subtractive synthesis is probably the most famous and most popular method of sound synthesis.
-The basic idea is to generate spectra with rich spectral content which are then shaped afterwards by filters.
-Although the possibilities of subtractive synthesis are quasi-unlimited, especially when combined with other methods, the principle can be exlpained with three groups of functional units:
+Subtractive synthesis is probably the best known and most popular method of sound synthesis.
+The basic idea is to start with signals with rich spectral content which are then shaped afterwards by filters.
+Although the possibilities of subtractive synthesis are quasi-unlimited, especially when combined with other methods, the principle can be explained with three groups of functional units:

 - Noise Generators

 Frequently used oscillators in subtractive synthesis are the basic waveforms with high frequency energy, such as the sawtooth, square wave or the triangular wave (See the section on additive synthesis).
 Noise generators can be used for adding non-harmonic components.

 The most important manipulators are filters and amplifiers, respectively attenuators.
 Filters will be explained in detail in the following sections.